wyldclaw/HandyNotes-Tormentors-of-Torghast/README.md

-# HandyNotes-Tormentors-of-Torghast
+# HandyNotes Tormentors of Torghast
 A [HandyNotes](https://www.curseforge.com/wow/addons/handynotes) plugin for the Tormentors of Torghast event in The Maw added in 9.1.
 This addon was inspired by [HandyNotes: Scourage Invasion of Shadowlands](https://www.curseforge.com/wow/addons/handynotes-scourge-invasion-of-shadowlands).
 It will add the rewards and respawn order for each tormentor to the map.

-## The Maw
+Helpful for tracking your progress on the achievement [[Minions of the Cold Dark]](https://www.wowhead.com/achievement=15054/minions-of-the-cold-dark) as well as vanity drops such as [[Chain of Bahmethra]](https://www.wowhead.com/item=185973/chain-of-bahmethra) mount, the [[Amaranthine Stinger]](https://www.wowhead.com/item=186449/amaranthine-stinger) pet, the 32 slot bag [[Semi-Permeable Gelatinous Storage Pouch]](https://www.wowhead.com/item=186560/semi-permeable-gelatinous-storage-pouch), or a variety of transmog items.

-Tormentors listed as colored skulls.
+Tormentors are listed in spawn order as colored skulls.
 A blue skull means you still need a reward from it.
+A Kel'Thuzad skull shows the spawn order and shared loot drops.

 ## Options
 * Scale icon sizes and alpha.
 * Show only the tormentors you still need rewards from.

-## Integrations
-If TomTom is installed, waypoints to nodes can be created in the right-click menu.

-## Appearances
-For tormentors those drop gear, the tormentor will appear blue if one or more of your class specializations can loot the item and equip it.
-If those requirements are not met, the tormentor will show as white and you will see one of the two following statuses for the item:

-* Unobtainable - Your class can equip the item, but it cannot drop for you
-* Unlearnable - Your class cannot equip the item

 ## Localization
 This addon has been supported to the following languages: